raquel-ceirao/myJavaRepo/email-app/README.md

 Updates:
 * General outline of the app defined
+* Added methods to complete the requirements
-* Work in progress: Create constructor and methods
+* Work in progress: Improvements